FreekBes/fmcmapper/README.md

 # fmcmapper

-**fmcmapper** turns your Minecraft world into a zoomable, Google-Maps-style web map you can open in any browser.
+**fmcmapper** turns your Minecraft world into a zoomable, lightweight Google-Maps-style web map you can open in any browser.
 It reads the world straight from disk, renders a top-down image of every explored area, and keeps it up to date as your world grows.

 ![The fmcmapper web viewer showing a rendered Minecraft world](assets/fmcmapper.png)